Windle History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Windle was first found in Lancashire at Windle with Hardshaw, a township, in the parish and union of Prescot, hundred of West Derby.
 "Before the reign of John, Windhull gave name to a family, of whom was Edusa, widow of Alan de Windhull, who obtained from that king a summons for her dower against Alan de Windhull, son of the former."

 By the reign of Edward III., the manor was held by William Boteler, but there is no record as to why the manor was lost.
 Another source shows in the year 1201, Alan de Windhull held estates at Windle.

 The Manor of Skelmerdale in Lancashire proved to reveal some interesting details about the family.
 According to the Domesday Book, it was originally held by Uctred, who also held Dalton and Uplitherland.
 It was later part of the forest fee, held by the Gernet family.

 Later, "there had been a sub-infeudation of the manor in favour of Alan de Windle, for in 1202 Edusa his widow claimed dower in this among other manors, which she released to Alan's son Alan, upon an assignment of her dower here and in other lands."
 The Windle manor passed, like Windle itself, to the Burnhulls and Gerards by the 15th century.

-Important Dates for the Windle family
+Early History of the Windle family

 This web page shows only a small excerpt of our Windle research.
 Another 89 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Windle History in all our PDF Extended History products and printed products wherever possible.